Get the Flash Stretch Assessment. Maximize Tiering to Offset Price Hikes. Learn How

 Archival Storage

-Data archiving, also known as data tiering, is intended to protect older information that is not needed for everyday operations, but may have to be accessed occasionally.
-Data Archival and Tiering storage is a tool for reducing your primary storage need and the related costs, rather than acting as a data recovery tool.
+Data archiving, also known as data tiering, is intended to protect older information that is not needed for everyday operations but may have to be accessed occasionally.
+Data archival and tiering storage is a tool for reducing primary storage needs and the related costs, rather than acting as a data recovery tool.

-• Data archiving takes a number of different forms.
-Options can be online data storage, which places archive data onto disk systems where it is readily accessible.
-Archives are frequently file-based, but object storage is also growing in popularity.
-A key challenge when using object storage to archive file-based data is the impact it can have on users and applications.
-To avoid changing paradigms from file to object and breaking user and application access, use data management solutions that provide a file interface to data that is archived as objects.
+Data archiving takes several forms.
+One option is online data storage, where archive data is placed onto disk systems and remains readily accessible.
+Archives are frequently file-based, though object storage is growing in popularity.
+A key challenge when using object storage to archive file-based data is the impact on users and applications.
+To avoid changing paradigms from file to object and breaking user and application access, organizations use data management solutions that provide a file interface to data that is archived as objects.

-• Another archival system uses offline data storage where archive data is written to tape or other removable media using data archiving software rather than being kept online.
-Data archiving on tape consumes less power than disk systems, translating to lower costs.
+Another archival system uses offline data storage, where archive data is written to tape or other removable media using data archiving software rather than being kept online.
+Data archiving on tape consumes less power than disk systems, resulting in lower costs.

-• A third option is using cloud data storage, such as those offered by Amazon and Microsoft Azure – this can be less expensive if done right, but requires ongoing investment.
-A Smart Data Migration strategy is essential.
+A third option is cloud data storage, such as services offered by Amazon and Microsoft Azure.
+Cloud archival storage can be less expensive if implemented correctly but requires ongoing investment.
+A Smart Data Migration strategy is essential to control long-term costs and ensure efficient data movement.

-• The data archiving process typically uses automated software, which will automatically move “cold” data via policies set by an administrator.
-Today, a popular approach to data archiving is to make the archive “transparent” – so the archived data is not only online but the archived data is fully accessed exactly as before by users and applications, so they experience no change in behavior.
-The patented Komprise Transparent Move Technology is designed to allow you to transparently archive and tier data.
+The data archiving process typically uses automated software that moves “cold” data according to policies set by an administrator.
+A popular modern approach is to make the archive transparent, so archived data remains online and fully accessible exactly as before by users and applications.
+In this model, users experience no change in behavior even though the data has been archived or tiered.
+The patented Komprise Transparent Move Technology is designed to transparently archive and tier data while preserving user and application access.

 Want To Learn More?